S-ABHISHEK-1905/tvara-task/README.md

 ### SUMMARY

- This task implements a minimal Retrieval-Augmented Generation (RAG) pipeline.It reads text from a PDF, splits it into overlapping chunks, embeds the chunks using a Hugging Face embedding model, and stores them in a FAISS vector store.
-A query can then retrieve the top-k most relevant chunks along with similarity scores.The pipeline is modular and ready for integration with downstream LLMs.This task implements a minimal GPT-5-Nano + Moderation pipeline.
-It reads text from a PDF, checks it using a mock moderation module, and if allowed, generates a mock GPT-5-Nano response.
-A retry-based robustness feature ensures reliability.The code is modular and ready for real OpenAI API integration.
+ This task implements a minimal Retrieval-Augmented Generation (RAG) pipeline.
+It reads text from a PDF, splits the text into overlapping chunks, embeds each chunk using a Hugging Face embedding model (intfloat/e5-small-v2), and stores the embeddings in a FAISS vector store.
+A user query can then retrieve the top-k most relevant chunks along with their similarity scores.
+The pipeline is modular and ready for integration with downstream LLMs for generating answers based on retrieved content.

 ## How to Run